 As my big brother tells it, he came to know about the incident upon his return home from work.
 Stepping into the bathroom to wash up for dinner, he noticed that behind the quickly flung shower curtain, the bathwater was still sitting there, and a curious film was floating upon it.
 Pulling the plastic sheet back all the way revealed a huge mountain of shaving cream in one corner, slowly oozing down the side with the abandoned tin bobbing in the water.
 And buried deep somewhere within eight ounces of Barbasol lay the sorry remains of an embalmed arachnid that never knew what hit him.

 The result was two-fold.
-Either the astonishingly realistic image of a “giant spider” provided a menacing warning that scared away creatures that might have dared to pick on the real, smaller spider, or it provided a seemingly big and juicy false target for predators that mistook the decoy for the real owner of the web.
-Would-be attackers either fled from “big brother” or wound up with a mouthful of mossy mulch for their efforts.
+The astonishingly “realistic image of a ‘giant spider’ that either (1) presented a menacing appearance to creatures that might have dared to pick on a smaller spider or (2) provided a false target for undeterred predators that mistook the decoy for the real owner of the web.”3 Would-be attackers either fled from “big brother” or wound up with a mouthful of mossy mulch for their efforts.

 Not surprisingly, most reports on the subject do not credit or glorify God for his incredible handiwork or mention the obvious intelligent design behind it.
 Instead, the evolutionary storytelling accompanying the reports describing the decoy spider typically downplay the truly stupefying phenomena on display in these creatures.
 For example, even though biologist and science educator Phil Torres said it was unlike anything he’d ever seen, saying, “It blew my mind.”
 He also said,

 It seems like a really well evolved and very specialized behavior. . . .
 Considering that spiders can already make really impressive geometric designs with their webs, it’s no surprise that they can take that leap to make an impressive design with debris and other things.6